Sovereign immunity: China

 China has consistently claimed that a basic principle of international law is for states and their property to have absolute sovereign immunity.
 China objects to restrictive sovereign immunity.
 It is held that a state can waive its immunity by voluntarily stating so, but that should a government intervene in a suit (e.g. to make protests), it should not be viewed as waiver of immunity.
 Chinese state-owned companies considered instrumental to the state have claimed sovereign immunity in lawsuits brought against them in foreign courts before.
 China's view is that sovereign immunity is a lawful right and interest that their enterprises are entitled to protect.
 Some examples of Chinese state-owned companies that have claimed sovereign immunity in foreign lawsuits are the Aviation Industry Corporation of China (AVIC) and China National Building Material.

+In 2023, China's national legislature – the Standing Committee of the National People's Congress – passed the Foreign State Immunity Law, which changed China's sovereign immunity regime to a restrictive one.

 Hong Kong

-In 2011, the Hong Kong Court of Final Appeal ruled that absolute sovereign immunity applies in Hong Kong, as the Court found that Hong Kong, as a Special Administrative Region of China, could not have policies on state immunity that was inconsistent with China.
+In 2011, the Hong Kong Court of Final Appeal ruled that absolute sovereign immunity applies in Hong Kong, as the Court found that Hong Kong, as a Special Administrative Region of China, could not have policies on state immunity that were inconsistent with China.
 The ruling was an outcome of the Democratic Republic of the Congo v FG Hemisphere Associates case in 2011.

+In 2023, China's national legislature – the Standing Committee of the National People's Congress – passed the Foreign State Immunity Law, which changed China's sovereign immunity regime to a restrictive one.
+In accordance with the Hong Kong Court of Final Appeal's decision in Congo and the NPCSC's corresponding interpretation of the Basic Law in 2011, the new national law applies in Hong Kong, even though it has yet to be formally applied to Hong Kong through Annex III of the Basic Law.
+As such, restrictive immunity applies in Hong Kong.